Joyastick/melee-pc-TagFighter/README.md

 ## Playing MeleeVS

-Tag Battle has its own entry in the main menu, so a normal VS Mode or Team Battle match plays exactly like vanilla Melee and is unaffected by any of this.
+MeleeVS has its own entry in the main menu, so a normal VS Mode or Team Battle match plays exactly like vanilla Melee and is unaffected by any of this.